Refundable and Nonrefundable Tax Credits

 Description

-This credit helps reduce tax liability for low-to-moderate income taxpayers.
+The Earned Income Credit helps reduce tax liability for low-to-moderate income taxpayers.
 Use the free EITC calculator or EITCucator to find out if you qualify for this tax credit.

-The CTC helps with the many expenses of raising a child; this credit is partially refundable.
+The Child Tax Credit helps with the many expenses of raising a child; this credit is partially refundable.
 Use the CTC calculator or CHILDucator to see if you qualify for this tax credit.
 The Additional Child Tax Credit is the refundable part of the Child Tax Credit.
 Note: The CTC was fully refundable in 2021 only; you cannot claim the advance Child Tax Credit payments on any other return.

 This credit can be used to offset the cost of a healthcare premium via the Healthcare Marketplace.
 This tax credit is typically an advance payment which is given to the payer throughout the year.
 At the end of the year, one who receives health insurance this way is required to file a tax return to figure their PTC amount.